-I hope sharing my experiences, good and bad as a blogger, will make a difference in growing your blog in the future.
+I hope to share my experiences, good and bad as a blogger, will make a difference in growing your blog in the future.
 You will find past blogging posts on my Pinterest blogging board for future reference.

 We live in a visual world now and one of the best ways to get your blog out there is with beautiful pictures.
-How do you so this?
+How do you do this?

 The Perfect Post Picture